 TERM

 6.1 Term of Agreement.
-The term of this Agreement shall commence upon execution by the Parties or, if such filing is required, when accepted for filing by the F.E.R.C., or other regulatory agencies governing a Party, without suspension, changes or new conditions unacceptable to the Parties, and shall remain in effect for an initial period of one (1) year or until the Test Program is discontinued, whichever occurs first .
+The term of this Agreement shall commence upon execution by the Parties, without suspension, changes or new conditions unacceptable to the Parties, and shall remain in effect for an initial period of one (1) year or until the Test Program is discontinued, whichever occurs first .
 This Agreement shall thereafter be in effect from month to month, until terminated by either Party upon thirty (30) days prior written notice.
 No termination shall be effective as to any ongoing Transaction until performance of such Transaction is completed.

 ARTICLE 7